 ‘Fraser offers a brisk and accessible account of the political and diplomatic developments that continue to shape the Middle East and the world.’

-Jonathan Conlin, author of Mr Five Per Cent: the Many Lives of Calouste Gulbenkian
+Jonathan Conlin, author of Mr Five Per Cent

 Until the First World War, the Ottoman Empire had dominated the Middle East for four centuries.
 But its collapse, coupled with the subsequent clash of European imperial policies, unleashed a surge in political feeling among the people as they vied for national self-determination.
 Over the century that followed, the region has become almost synonymous with unrest and conflict.
 Why?